-Mr. Gottlieb is a pioneer in the Canadian trade law field and has practiced in this area since 1969.
-Mr. Gottlieb maintains a varied practice covering all international trade issues with emphasis on anti-dumping and subsidy actions, customs valuation and transfer pricing.
-He is extensively involved in strategic trade planning for corporate clients.
+Richard Gottlieb is a pioneer in the Canadian trade law field and he has maintained, since 1969 a varied practice covering all international trade issues with emphasis on anti-dumping and subsidy actions, customs valuation, transfer pricing, tariff classification, origin, and export and import controls.

 He has extensive experience appearing before the Canadian International Trade Tribunal, has sat as a member of panels struck under the dispute resolution mechanism of the NAFTA and has appeared before the Federal Court (Trial and Appellate Divisions) and the Supreme Court of Canada in connection with over 200 anti-dumping and countervailing duty cases, and over 500 customs cases covering virtually every major industry.

-Laurier W. Beauchamp holds a B.A.
-(Pol.Sc.)
-(1972) and an LL.L.
-(1984) from the University of Ottawa.
-He was called to the Quebec Bar in 1985.
+Richard S. Gottlieb holds a B.A. from McGill University and an LL.L. from the University of Montreal.
+He is a member of the Quebec Bar.